adamsilver/fdpb/08-an-upload-form.md

 </div>
 ```

-There's not much to see here.
 The component uses the same structure as many other form components.
 The only difference is the input's `type` attribute.

 If users need to upload a single file, then you can add this field to your form and you're done.

-### Breaking Convention For Aesthetic Purposes Is Dangerous
+### Breaking Convention Can Be Dangerous

+Some designers like to restyle the file picker for a number of different reasons.
+First, they look quite ugly as they expose an user agent styled button for spawning the dialog which is usually inconsistent with the rest of the custom-styled buttons on a site.

+Second, the control's text is not configurable.
+And third, some designers still obsess about having things look consistent across browsers and operating systems.

-Some designers like to restyle the file picker because it looks quite ugly.
-We know that *pretty and useless* is much worse than *ugly and useful*, but that doesn't mean beauty and aesthetics aren't important.
+While, *pretty and useless* is a lot worse than *ugly and useful*, that doesn't mean beauty and aesthetics aren't important.
 Where possible we should marry the two together.
+It's just important that any technique employed to do so, doesn't cause any adverse usability failures.

+That would be like taking a pill to fix one symptom, but the pill causes other side effects, that requires another pill to fix.
+In the end, you end up with a cupboard full of medication and a plethora of additional health issues to deal with.

 Styling file inputs is tricky because most browsers ignore any attempt at doing so with CSS.
 One approach is to visually hide the input, representing it solely via its label.
 Unlike file inputs, labels are easy to style.